 Eric Wiediger, Senior Project Manager

-He started off his environmental career as a Peace Corps volunteer in Mongolia where he collaborated with national parks and local groups on projects involving community-based natural resource management.
-After returning to the states, he became specialized in solid waste regulatory compliance over 8 years with the PADEP where he led hundreds of inspections, investigations, and enforcement cases.
-His areas of focus included industrial facilities, scrapyards, landfills, and hospitals.
-Eric also studied environmental issues while living in Cameroon and holds a master’s degree in public health.
+He started off his environmental career as a Peace Corps volunteer in Mongolia where he collaborated with national parks and local groups on projects involving community-based sustainable resource management.
+After returning to the states, he became specialized in solid waste regulatory compliance over 8 years with the PADEP, leading hundreds of inspections and investigations, and eventually overseeing enforcement cases and penalty assessments.
+His areas of focus included manufacturing plants, refineries, scrapyards, landfills, and hospitals.
+Eric holds a master’s degree in Public Health, a master’s certificate in Agronomy, and studied environmental issues while living in Cameroon.

 John Krinis, Managing Member